Cubical22/Feather-Maddy/README.md

 version 1.1:
 - fixed the bug where the lighting would slowly decrease with each death, when the `Feather Shine` option was set to off

+version 1.15:
+- added delta time to the lighting speed change to make be the same on every performance level